DigiScore/digiscore.github.io/pages/Impact_case_study_Jess_Plus.md

-The Digital Score project (DigiScore) worked in collaboration with Orchestras Live (a national producer creating inspiring orchestral experiences for communities across England) and Sinfonia Viva (a British orchestra based in Nottingham, England) to evaluate the impact and benefits of using AI and creative robotics to break certain barriers around disabled musician’s access to creative music-making.
+The Digital Score project (DigiScore) worked in collaboration with Orchestras Live (a national producer creating inspiring orchestral experiences for communities across England) and Sinfonia Viva (a British orchestra based in Derby, England) to evaluate the impact and benefits of using AI and creative robotics to break certain barriers around disabled musician’s access to creative music-making.
 The focus for the partners was on using AI and Prof Craig Vear’s digital score concept to generate new modes of music-making and potential inclusive processes of creativity.
 The priority for the musicians was that it inspired creativity inside music-making (a shared activity between all musicians).